DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Released 2025-12-21
+* Bug fix: Fixing ScreenshotOne API return result.
+* New feature: Adding ability to paste images directly into the block.
+Default behavior is to use the regular image block.

 = 1.7.0 =
 * Released 2025-12-19
 * Bug fixes: Colors were erroring out block with undefined error.